 When an evil eye amulet is light blue, you can stay worry-free about your overall physical and mental health protection.
 It helps you see things from a different perspective, opening up new avenues for success.
 This color also brings seclusion and peace to your life, which is essential for any individual to thrive.

 If you want to achieve your goals, no other evil eye symbol would be more valuable than a red one.
 It boosts your energy and enthusiasm, so you can work to achieve your ambition.
+Why not wear a ruby evil eye ring?
 The amulet also protects you from unreasonable anxieties and makes you courageous to explore new ventures.

 A pink evil eye symbolizes protection, love and contentment.
 Because of its calming effect, it’s often used in artwork and posters to represent positive energy and protection.
 Since it also protects friendships, it’s a famous color for friendship bands and bracelets.